-Foundation course in the basic elements of accounting, including the preparation and analysis of financial statements and the uses of accounting for reporting financial data.
-It incorporates the use of spreadsheet and/or accounting software.
-Analysis of the financial statements, as well as the evaluation of them, for use in the decision-making process.
-Relevancy to financial planning and analysis, forecasting and strategic planning will be emphasized.
-Prerequisites & Notes Offered: Every semester Credits: 3
+This foundational graduate course introduces the essential principles of accounting, focusing on the preparation and analysis of financial statements and the role of accounting in reporting financial data.
+Students will learn to use spreadsheets and/or accounting software to enhance their understanding and application of these concepts.
+Emphasis is placed on analyzing and evaluating financial statements to support informed decision-making.
+Additionally, the course highlights the relevance of accounting to financial planning, forecasting, and strategic planning.

+Prerequisites & Notes Offered: Every Spring semester Credits: 3